Meet the Team

 Jennifer Gordon, PhD, RD Psych

 Dr. Jennifer Gordon (she/her) is a Clinical Psychologist, Associate Professor of Psychology at the University of Regina, and director of the Reproductive Mental Health Research Unit.
-She is currently a Tier II Canadian Institutes of Health Research (CIHR) Canada Research Chair in Reproductive Mental Health.
+Since 2018, she has been a Tier II Canada Research Chair in the Biopsychosocial Determinants of Women's Mental Health.

-Dr. Gordon is also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy.
+She is also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy.

 Beth (she/her) is a Ph.D. student in Clinical Psychology at the University of Regina and has been involved in the Reproductive Mental Health Research Unit since 2019.
 Beth researches the hormonal mechanisms and psychosocial factors contributing to mood disorders during reproductive transitions and is passionate about women’s mental health.
 She is currently studying mechanisms underlying depression during the menopause transition.
 She also has clinical interests in these areas including learning more about evidence-based psychological interventions targeting these mental health concerns.